BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

 - `_bytes`: size of the file in bytes
 - `_digest`: algorithm and checksum used for file integrity
 - `_filename`: name of the file
+- `_keywords`: list of keywords associated with the file and which can be used to search for the file
 - `_location`: path where the file is stored on the underlying storage
 - `_mediaType`: @link:[MIME](https://en.wikipedia.org/wiki/MIME){ open=new } specifying the type of the file
 - `_origin`: whether the file attributes resulted from an action taken by a client or the Nexus Storage Service